Society of the Mongol Empire: Trade routes

 Policies changed under the Great Khan Möngke.
 Because of money laundering and overtaxing, he attempted to limit abuses and sent imperial investigators to supervise the auto businesses.
 He decreed all merchants must pay commercial and property taxes, and he paid off all drafts drawn by high-ranking Mongol elites from the merchants.
 This policy continued in the Yuan dynasty.
 Möngke-Temür granted the Genoese and the Venetians exclusive rights to hold Caffa and Azov in 1267.
 The Golden Horde permitted German merchants to trade in all of its territories including Russian principalities in the 1270s.
 The Mongols developed the concepts of liability in relation to investments and loans in Mongol–ortoq partnerships, promoting trade and investment to facilitate the commercial integration of the Mongol Empire.
 In Mongol times, the contractual features of a Mongol-ortoq partnership closely resembled that of qirad and commenda arrangements.

 The fall of the Mongol Empire led to the collapse of the political unity along the Silk Road.
 Also falling victim were the cultural and economic aspects of its unity.
 Turkic tribes seized the western end of the Silk Road from the decaying Byzantine Empire, and sowed the seeds of a Turkic culture that would later crystallize into the Ottoman Empire under the Sunni faith.
-Turkic–Mongol military bands in Iran, after some years of chaos were united under the Saffavid tribe, under whom the modern Iranian nation took shape under the Shiite faith.
+Turkic–Mongol military bands in Iran, after some years of chaos were united under the Safavid tribe, under whom the modern Iranian nation took shape under the Shiite faith.
 Meanwhile, Mongol princes in Central Asia were content with Sunni orthodoxy with decentralized princedoms of the Chagatai, Timurid and Uzbek houses.
 In the Kypchak–Tatar zone, Mongol khanates all but crumbled under the assaults of the Black Death and the rising power of Muscovy.
 In the East, the native Chinese overthrew the Yuan dynasty in 1368, launching their own Ming dynasty and pursuing a policy of economic isolationism.

 The introduction of gunpowder contributed to the fall of the Mongols, as previously conquered tribes used it to reassert their independence.
 Gunpowder had differing effects depending on the region.
 In Europe, gunpowder and early modernity lent to the integration of territorial states and increasing mercantilism.
 Along the Silk Road, it was quite the opposite: failure to maintain the level of integration of the Mongol Empire, and a resulting decline in trade, partially exacerbated by the increase in European maritime trade.
 By 1400, the Silk Road no longer served as a shipping route for silk.